PySimpleGUI/PySimpleGUI/docs/cookbook.md

     """
     Helper function that creates a Column that can be later made hidden, thus appearing "collapsed"
     :param layout: The layout for the section
-    :param key: Key used to make this seciton visible / invisible
+    :param key: Key used to make this section visible / invisible
     :return: A pinned column that can be placed directly into your layout
     :rtype: sg.pin
     """